Anmolsahoo/Churn-Data-Analysis/README.md

 From the analysis, several key findings emerged:

-Customers with month-to-month contracts churned at a much higher rate compared to those with yearly contracts.
+  -Customers with month-to-month contracts churned at a much higher rate compared to those with yearly contracts.

-High monthly charges were strongly linked to increased churn probability.
+  -High monthly charges were strongly linked to increased churn probability.

-Customers using fewer services or lacking tech support were more likely to leave.
+  -Customers using fewer services or lacking tech support were more likely to leave.

-Predictive models achieved good accuracy, with Random Forest performing the best in identifying potential churners.
+  -Predictive models achieved good accuracy, with Random Forest performing the best in identifying potential churners.

 <h1>Conclusion</h1>